UK Post Office used faulty accounting software to wrongly accuse over 900 subpostmasters of theft and fraud

 Legal opacity.
 The long-running Post Office scancal involved the obfuscation, blocking and delayal of mediation and litigation procedures, amongst other legal and reputational defensive tactics.

-December 2019.
-UK High Court judge Peter Fraser ruled (pdf) Horizon was not 'remotely robust', contained 'bugs, errors and defects', and constituted a 'material risk' that shortfalls in branch accounts were caused by the system.
+December 2019: UK High Court "Bates v Post Office" ruling confirms Horizon was not "remotely robust"', contained 'bugs, errors and defects', and constituted a 'material risk' that shortfalls in branch accounts were caused by the system.
 The ruling saw the Post Office agreeing to settle with 555 claimants, having accepted that it had previously 'got things wrong in [its] dealings with a number of postmasters'.
 It was to pay GBP 58m in damages.